 So we’re currently looking at the nucleus ambiguus and we’ve already referred to the nucleus ambiguus in our discussion on the glossopharyngeal nerve.
-So you might remember that it contains the cell bodies of general somatic efferent neurons, and this is also true about its contribution to the fibers contained in the vagus nerve.
-The nucleus ambiguus gives rise to the branchial efferent motor fibers of the vagus nerve, however, it also contains a group of neurons which give rise to preganglionic parasympathetic fibers that innervate the heart, and in addition to vagal and glossopharyngeal fibers, we can see that the nucleus ambiguus gives rise to some fibers of another nerve, the accessory nerve.
+So you might remember that it contains the cell bodies of special visceral efferent neurons, and this is also true about its contribution to the fibers contained in the vagus nerve.
+Therefore the nucleus ambiguus gives rise to the special visceral efferent neurons, also known as branchial efferent motor fibers of the vagus nerve, however, it also contains a group of neurons which give rise to preganglionic parasympathetic fibers that innervate the heart, and in addition to vagal and glossopharyngeal fibers, we can see that the nucleus ambiguus gives rise to some fibers of another nerve, the accessory nerve.

 Before we move on, let’s just take a look at the dorsal nucleus of the vagus and as you can see, this is a medullary nucleus.
 The truth is that we can only realize why this nucleus has the word dorsal in its name if we look at it from a sagittal perspective, so let’s do a little switch and have a look at it from that perspective.

 So this nucleus is located at the floor of the fourth ventricle, just like the vestibular nuclei but a little bit more medially.
 It mostly serves parasympathetic vagal functions in the gastrointestinal tract, lungs, and other thoracic and abdominal vagal innervations, and remember that the cell bodies for the preganglionic parasympathetic vagal neurons that innervate the heart reside in the nucleus ambiguus.